scitran/client/Search-syntax.md

     st = scitran('vistalab');

-The search returns a structure that defines one of several types of scitran objects.
+You can search for a variety of different database objects.
+The search returns a cell array of the database objects that match your query.
+Here is a list of objects you can search for.

     objects = {'files','acquisitions','sessions','projects','collections',...
                'analyses','subjects','notes','analyses in collection','files in collection'};

-The search syntax is
+The general search syntax is

     objects = st.search('<objectTypeToReturn>','Parameter',value, ...);